- About US

 ⇒ How to apply for the College Program

 Prospective College Program students must complete and send the following documents to the Oregon State University Naval Science Department.
-The recommended due date for applications is May 1st.
-Applications must be received by September 1st for Fall Term consideration.

 If you are applying mid-academic year, please complete and send in the documents listed above.